Littlehampton Primary School offers students a range of extracurricular activities and specialty programs to broaden their skills and education.

 - Courier Cup competition 3rd place in the district.

-- Oakbank District Athletics 1st place
+- Oakbank Athletics Carnival 4th place in the district

-- District Cross Country 1st place
+- Girls Crows Cup 1st place

 Students also have access to elite sporting opportunities through the South Australian Primary Schools Amateur Sports Association (SAPSASA).
 This includes participating in events such as the Courier Cup Swimming Carnival, District and State Athletics Day, District and State Cross Country, as well as district and state cricket, football, soccer, netball and softball.